 I’m a foodie, and I love to eat.
 I’m also pretty adventurous, so you can put just about any healthy food in front of me—from alligator to escargot—and I’ll give it a shot.

 What I won’t do, however, is pollute my body with junk—and, in particular, with foods that hike inflammation.
 We now know that inflammation underlies nearly every disease of aging, from diabetes and obesity to cancer and heart disease.
+And there are a ton of signs and symptoms that you're suffering from chronic inflammation.
 That’s why I avoid the following pro-inflammatory foods, and I advise my patients to give them the thumbs-down as well:

-You already know that sugar is bad for your teeth and your waistline—but did you know that it fans the flames of inflammation as well?
+You already know that sugar is bad for your teeth and your waistline—but did you know that it fans the flames of inflammation in the body as well?
 When you eat sugar, it triggers the release of pro-inflammatory molecules called cytokines that rev up the fire inside you.